-New Mexico does not meet this goal.
+North Dakota meets only a small part of this goal.
 The state should at least offer teachers the option of defined contribution plans, especially considering teachers also participate in Social Security.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
-If New Mexico maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.
+If North Dakota maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.